Is Leaking When You Laugh, Sneeze, or Cough Normal?

 Common Life Events That Affect Bladder Control

-Hormonal shifts during menopause can reduce muscle tone and affect the tissues that help keep the bladder closed, making leaks more likely.
+- Hormonal Changes During Menopause: Hormonal shifts during menopause can reduce muscle tone and affect the tissues that help keep the bladder closed.

-Weight changes can add extra pressure to the bladder and pelvic floor, increasing the chance of leaks during movement or sudden pressure.
+- Weight Changes: Extra pressure can increase the chance of leaks during movement or sudden pressure.

-Chronic coughing, heavy lifting, and high-impact workouts place repeated stress on the pelvic floor and can slowly weaken these muscles over time.
+- Long-Term Strain: Chronic coughing, heavy lifting, and high-impact workouts place repeated stress on the pelvic floor.

 How a Provider Can Help Improve Bladder Control